 Finally, I loved the rich watercolor and other mixed media illustrations within In the Past.
 They are perfect for the dinosaur-loving kid, especially for those who love the wacky or gory side of dinosaurs!
 Strawberry told me she was "scared" of the dinosaur faces, so she did not warm to this as much as I did.
 Nevertheless, the pre-historical timeline well illustrates the variety of creatures that preceded us on earth.

 The poems are simple and short, although admittedly a little bit above kindergarten level.
-(If you know anything about me, though, you’ll know I love reading quality poetry with my kids no matter the age).
-My son, who is fifth grade this year, loved reading the facts at the end of the book with me to help us all understand the poems about the creatures.
+(If you know anything about me, though, you'll know I love reading quality poetry with my kids no matter the age).
+My fifth grader loved reading the facts at the end of the book with me to help us all understand the poems about the creatures.